letloop/letloop/README.md

 `$(pwd)`.

-If no library is provided as command line argument, `loop check` will fallback to discovery, and will look in all libraries, all available checks, and execute them.
+If no library is provided as command line argument, `loop check` will fallback to discovery based on directories, and will look for all libraries, for all available checks, and execute them.

 Use the flag `--fail-fast` to exit as soon as there is failure.

-## `letloop compile PROGRAM.SCM A.OUT`
+## `letloop compile PROGRAM.SCM`

-Compile into a binary the file `PROGRAM.SCM`, and produce an executable named `A.OUT`.
+Compile into a binary the file `PROGRAM.SCM`, and produce an executable named `a.out`.

 ## `letloop exec PROGRAM.SCM`